PAPERZILLA

 Agent-ready delivery

-Expose the filtered feed through MCP server access and CLI for automated workflows.
+Expose the filtered feed through MCP server access, CLI, and API access for automated workflows.